-It keeps falling, and I long for sunshine, brighter skies, bare feet and floral dresses.
+It keeps falling, and I long for sunshine, brighter skies, bare feet, and floral dresses.
 A rainy day in April, this song and the perfume I’m wearing, bringing memories that refuse to go away.
-It’s all because of the The Lover’s Tale (released in 2018) by Francesca Bianchi.
+It’s all because of The Lover’s Tale (released in 2018) by Francesca Bianchi.

 I wrote about Francesca Bianchi when reviewing Under My Skin, here.